Primary Data Burned Through Nearly $100 Million, Pivoting from Software, to Hardware, to Software

 In 2014, the company started expanding operations and development in the U.S., with offices in Los Altos, California and Salt Lake City, Utah.
 The company also outsourced quality assurance projects to a 10 person team in India.

 In mid-2014 it pivoted back to software.
-In November 2014 the company recruited Apple co-founder as Steve Wozniak as chief scientist.
-Mr. Wozniak previously held a similar position in Fusion.
+In November 2014, the company recruited Apple co-founder Steve Wozniak as chief scientist.
+Mr. Wozniak previously held a similar position at Fusion-io.

 “When I joined in 2015 there wasn’t yet an existing product, it was still under development,” one employee told Calcalist in an interview.
 He left a position at a multinational company to join Primary Data.
-“I saw a company helmed by successful entrepreneurs with one exit under their belt, a technology with potential, and Steve Wozniak.”
+“I saw a company helmed by successful entrepreneurs, with an exit under their belt, a technology with potential, and Steve Wozniak.”

 Team8 did not comment.

 The company continued to burn through cash, raising additional funds along the way.
 In February 2014 it raised $10 million.
 In August 2017 it raised $40 million, half of it through debt financing.
 Even a successful deployment at Deutsche Telekom subsidiary T-System, which became a paying customer, couldn’t stop the hemorrhaging.
-The company’s promised product, a software that could manage multiple storage systems at once by combining different manufacturers, stayed out of reach while necessitating an increasing number of development projects.
+The company’s promised product, a software that could manage multiple storage systems at once by combining different manufacturers, stayed out of reach, sprouting an ever-growing number of development projects.

 T-System was approached for comment but has yet to respond.